 - Gastrointestinal problems.
-Preemies are likely to have immature gastrointestinal systems.
-The earlier a baby is born, the greater his or her risk is of developing necrotizing enterocolitis (NEC).
-This potentially serious condition, in which the cells lining the bowel wall are injured, primarily occurs in premature babies after they start feeding.
+Preemies are more likely to have immature gastrointestinal systems, leaving them predisposed to complications such as necrotizing enterocolitis (NEC).
+This potentially serious condition, in which the cells lining the bowel wall are injured, can occur in premature babies after they start feeding.
 Premature babies who receive only breast milk have a much lower risk of developing NEC.

 Blood problems.
 Preemies are at risk of blood problems such as anemia and infant jaundice.
-Anemia is a common condition in which the body doesn't make enough red blood cells.
-While all newborns experience a slow drop in red blood cell count during the first months of life, the decrease may be greater in preemies.
-More severe anemia may occur if your baby has a lot of blood taken for lab tests.
+Anemia is a common condition in which the body doesn't have enough red blood cells.
+While all newborns experience a slow drop in red blood cell count during the first months of life, the decrease may be greater in preemies, especially if your baby has a lot of blood taken for lab tests.

-Infant jaundice is a yellow discoloration in a newborn baby's skin and eyes that occurs because the baby's blood contains an excess of a yellow-colored pigment of red blood cells (bilirubin).
-Infant jaundice is common in babies born before 38 weeks.
+Infant jaundice is a yellow discoloration in a newborn baby's skin and eyes that occurs because the baby's blood contains an excess of a yellow-colored pigment from the liver or red blood cells (bilirubin).

 - Metabolism problems.
 Premature babies often have problems with their metabolism.
 Some preemies may develop an abnormally low level of blood sugar (hypoglycemia).
-This can happen because preemies typically have smaller stores of glycogen (stored glucose) than do full-term babies and because preemies' immature livers have trouble producing glucose.
+This can happen because preemies typically have smaller stores of glycogen (stored glucose) than do full-term babies and because preemies' immature livers have trouble converting stored glycogen into glucose.

 In the long term, premature birth may lead to these complications:

 - Cerebral palsy.
-Cerebral palsy is a disorder of movement, muscle tone or posture that is caused by injury to a preemie's developing brain either during pregnancy or while the baby is still young and immature.
-Brain injury from poor circulation, insufficient oxygen supply, undernourishment or infection can all lead to cerebral palsy or other neurological problems.
+Cerebral palsy is a disorder of movement, muscle tone or posture that can be caused by infection, inadequate blood flow or injury to a preemie's developing brain either during pregnancy or while the baby is still young and immature.

 - Impaired cognitive skills.
 Premature babies are more likely to lag behind their full-term counterparts on various developmental milestones.
 Upon school age, a child who was born prematurely might be more likely to have learning disabilities.

 - Vision problems.
-Preemies born before 30 weeks may develop retinopathy of prematurity (ROP), a disease that occurs when blood vessels swell and overgrow in the light-sensitive layer of nerves at the back of the eye (retina).
+Premature infants may develop retinopathy of prematurity, a disease that occurs when blood vessels swell and overgrow in the light-sensitive layer of nerves at the back of the eye (retina).
 Sometimes the abnormal retinal vessels gradually scar the retina, pulling it out of position.
-When the retina is pulled away from the back of the eye it's called retinal detachment, a condition that, if undetected, can impair vision and cause blindness.
+When the retina is pulled away from the back of the eye, it's called retinal detachment, a condition that, if undetected, can impair vision and cause blindness.